 Fix 2: Give Steam High Priority

 If you can’t close down some applications, you can set Steam to high priority so that most of your network’s bandwidth would still be given to Steam.
-Although it will not get all of the bandwidth, it would still download games faster than a normal priority.
+Although it will not get all the bandwidth, it will still download games faster than a regular priority.

 To do this, follow the steps below: